-While the design concept of thriller, filler, and spiller can be helpful, it can also lead to container gardens that all look the same--that one tall plant in the middle, surrounded by fluff and then something spilling.
-If you are doing a group of containers, I would caution against doing them all using this technique.
+While the design concept of thriller, filler, and spiller can be helpful, it can also lead to container gardens that all look the same and formulaic—that one tall plant in the middle, surrounded by fluff, and then something spilling.
+If your entire garden is made up of containers, do not use this technique for everything.
+Design your garden to have a section that uses the thriller, filler, spiller formula, but then do something different in another section.

-grandest and tallest container towards the center-back of the group, the middle sized, containers surrounding the large and the smaller containers, mainly with spiller plants closest to the ground.
+For something different, you can think of the group of containers like a class picture.
+You can place the grandest and tallest container towards the center-back of the group, the middle-sized containers can be surrounding or in front of the large thriller, and the smaller containers with spiller plants can be in the front and cascading to the ground.